 -Woven cotton clothing was in great demand in Western countries.

 -The city of Puhar became an important place of foreign trade, as large ships with valuable goods entered this port.

 -Many gold and silver coins issued by Roman emperors such as Augustus, Tiberius, and Nero have been found in all parts of Tamil Nadu indicating rich trade.

-– The major exports of the Sangam era were cotton clothes and spices such as black pepper, ginger, cardamom, cinnamon and turmeric as well as elephant tooth products, pearls and precious gems.
+– The major exports of the Sangam era were cotton clothes, spices such as black pepper, ginger, cardamom, cinnamon & turmeric, elephant tooth products, pearls and precious gems.

 -The traders imported the main items such as Horse, gold, silver and sweet liquor etc.

 – By the end of the third century, the Sangam period gradually began to decline.

 – The Kalabhras (Kalabhras) occupied the Tamil country between 300 BCE and 600 CE as such this period known by earlier historians as an interim or ‘dark age’.